The New York Times left Apple News. Were you surprised? We weren’t, and we'll tell you why.

 However, back in the day, (and this one is for the Apple users in the room), you might remember how every Apple App in our devices used to look like a small individual store, where every song, album, movie, newspaper, magazine, and book had its individual price.
 That sales model worked mostly for the US and left the rest of the world pretty much out of it.
 The Subscription phenomenon came as a thriving market strategy to make content available focused on consumption (not ownership) to everyone worldwide.
 It naturally took the spotlight away from individual online sellings.

 Impulsed by platforms like Netflix and Spotify, this “subscription era” created a more convenient market for those who were looking to pay small amounts of money for endless hours of content for streaming.
 It became crazily convenient for most of us.
 Law-enforcement institutions loved it because it made piracy naturally decrease.
 We loved it because it was a better alternative to having to pay each content, one by one, and keep it forever.
 That, for a lot of us, did not fit our possibilities or standards.
 As users of the Subscription era, we may not desire to own the content we consume anymore.
 We just want a way to be able to stream it, and that’s it.
-So with all this fuzz of the new subscriptions bubble, by 2019, Apple presented AppleNews+.
+So with all this fuss surrounding the new subscriptions bubble, by 2019, Apple presented AppleNews+.

 AppleNews+ aimed to be the same as the old AppleNews but with a subscription format.
 Like Netflix, Spotify, Youtube, AppleMusic, AppleTV, and many more, this format meant creating an accessible News subscription for the Apple masses.
 A user pays a monthly subscription that allows them to have unlimited access to all the news outlets out there.
-The business model seems to be appealing in many ways, especially when it means reaching audiences that would never be reached out unless the payment was convenient.

 OK.
 Everything sounds great for both users and the producers until the Third-Party crisis starts becoming evident.
 And that is what happened with the New York Times.

-Amid “The Subscription Era,” there is an underlying rule that most subscription-based platforms follow: Centralization of content.
+In “The Subscription Era,” there is an underlying rule that most subscription-based platforms follow: Centralization of content.

 Centralized content is a convenient format for both users and small-to-medium businesses only.
-All content is streamed in only one platform, while users engage and discover things that otherwise would not be facilitated to them.
+All content is streamed in only one platform, where users engage and discover things that otherwise would not be facilitated to them.
 The not-so-known media becomes more accessible to everyone out there.
 (Still, it does not guarantee that it will be consumed).

 On the other hand, if you are a leading institution like the NYT, you know that many users initially signed up on the AppleNews+ platform because they had you in it.
 Most likely, they keep paying because you are there and will stop paying if you leave.
 (Similar case happened with Disney and Netflix).
 In these cases, the issue not only lies in the questionable dynamics of content concentration but also at a bigger problem rooted in Data Ownership.
 As a company embedded in a Third-Party-involved platform, you do not get to understand and know what happens with your content once it gets uploaded in the App.
 Companies like The New York Times, would upload content each day and not have a clear sense of the metrics related to their content.
 Their only reliable parameters probably were the star-rating system given by some users and an approximation of their monthly readers.

 This sets a fundamental problem not only in the Data Market but also in their content-based decisions.
 To understand deeply what your next steps are regarding the content you create, you must have a common ground and alignment with the audience’s response to your content.
 YouTube, for example, lets you know your likes and views.
 As an editor, writer, publisher, bookseller, Magazine, or Newspaper, it is indispensable that you have a toolkit of metrics you can follow to understand the trends and traffic created by the content you upload.
 Knowing how many stars your article got is not enough.
-However, knowing where your readers are from, their reading time, which was the most striking part of your publication, what is the most used reading device out there, their subscription status, etc., is something that companies need to have available to craft quality content.
+However, knowing where your readers are from, their reading time, which was the most striking part of your publication, what is the most used reading device out there, their subscription status, etc., is something that companies need to have available in order to craft quality content.
 The tools for data ownership are out there; companies like Apple only need to facilitate these to their partners.

 On the other hand, if you think twice, granting this much information to their partners would mean a disparity in the share of their subscription-format.
 Companies like the New York Times would know that many new users of the platform sprout only because of them, and that would naturally put the amount of profit previously agreed with AppleNews+ in dispute.
 According to the NYT article, Apple takes around 30% commission for every subscription, 50% goes to the shared pool among the rest of the newsletters, and only 20% is left for profit.
 This obviously creates an unequal stage for content-makers, since it implicitly states that the most valuable asset they offer is the centralized platform, not the quality of their content produced.